nicolelun/my-portfolio/_projects/wagashi/wagashi.md

     class: half
 ---

-In an era of fast consumption, these tiny packages entice the eye but hide their treasures in layers.
-Their form is inspired by Japanese wagashi and Shinto charms.
+In a time of abundance and big consumption, these tiny packages entice the eye but hide their treasures in layers.
+They're inspired in form by Japanese wagashi and Shinto charms.